 This course is aimed at preparing students aspiring to take the PSAT test.
-This is a 9 month course for which students meet in 36 weekly sessions of two and a half hours each.
+This is a 9-month course for which students meet in 36 weekly sessions of two and a half hours each.
 Each week, the instruction time is equally divided between the two separate streams – one for Math, and the other for Verbal & Writing.
-Students have granular enrolment choice to either of the individual streams or for the entire course.
-Students will acquire, practice and review competencies that are required to perform well and significantly improve their test scores in Math, Writing, Grammar, Critical Reading and Vocabulary.
-Interactive lecture sessions will be complemented by full length practice tests to build up knowledge, accuracy, speed and confidence.
+Students have a granular enrolment choice to either of the individual streams or for the entire course.
+Students will acquire, practice, and review competencies that are required to perform well and significantly improve their test scores in Math, Writing, Grammar, and Critical Reading and Vocabulary.
+Interactive lecture sessions will be complemented by full-length practice tests to build up knowledge, accuracy, speed, and confidence.
 Each test will be scored and reviewed.

-Test Taking Strategies: Students will gain knowledge in test staking strategies and techniques appropriate for a timed, multi-section PSAT test.
-Students will also learn time-saving techniques, speed/mental math, answering multiple choice questions, how to review for correctness & accuracy, and verification/cross-checking techniques.
+Test Taking Strategies: Students will gain knowledge in test-taking strategies and techniques appropriate for a timed, multi-section PSAT test.
+Students will also learn time-saving techniques, speed/mental math, answering multiple-choice questions, how to review for correctness & accuracy, and verification/cross-checking techniques.

-Full-length Practice Tests: A baseline test and 5 Full length tests will be administered during the course of the 36 weeks, followed by complete review and analysis of each test.
+Full-length Practice Tests: A baseline test and 5 Full-length tests will be administered during the course of the 36 weeks, followed by a complete review and analysis of each test.
 Personalized guidance for special study in specific areas shall be provided to each student.

 What is PSAT

 The Preliminary SAT and National Merit Scholarship Qualifying Test (PSAT/NMSQT) is a standardized, 2 hours and 10 minutes long test administered each October to High school sophomores and juniors throughout the country.
 It consists of three parts: Critical reading, Math and Writing.
 It is essentially an abbreviated form of SAT without the essay.